jbcodeforce/ML-studies/docs/methodology/index.md

 ## Classical business process Generative AI can help to address

-In the context of a business process, like insurance claim processing, there are some activities that were already automated with the adootion of decision services, which uses inference rule engine, (the AI of the 90s), with hundred of rules to address insurance product configuration, feature eligibility, pricing computation, basic claim acceptance, risk scoring, to name a few.
+In the context of a business process, like in insurance claim processing, there are some activities that were already automated with the adoption of decision services, which uses inference rule engine, (the AI of the 90s), with hundred of rules to address insurance product configuration, feature eligibility, pricing computation, basic claim acceptance, risk scoring, to name a few.

 Parts of those process, have human activities, and the complete orchestration is done by business process management system or application logic mostly coded as state machines.
 When humans are involved, they verify documents, correlate information between different data sources, some time rekey data into different systems, and apply some non-coded business policies, but documented somewhere to decide to accept, reject the claim or most likely ask for more information.